IBE160/SG-KI-Krigerne/docs/epics.md

 **Acceptance Criteria:**

-- **Given** the system has retrieved a piece of information (e.g., "4-hour written exam"),
+1.  **Given** the system has retrieved a piece of information (e.g., "4-hour written exam"),
-- **When** the generation component is invoked,
+2.  **When** the generation component is invoked,
-- **Then** it formats this information into a natural language sentence (e.g., "The exam format for TDT4140 is a 4-hour written exam.").
+3.  **Then** it formats this information into a natural language sentence (e.g., "The exam format for TDT4140 is a 4-hour written exam.").
-- **And** the generated response is sent back to the UI.
+4.  **And** the generated response is sent back to the UI within 2 seconds.
-- **And** the response appears in the chat history for the user.
+5.  **And** the response appears in the chat history for the user.

 **Prerequisites:** Story 2.2

 **Technical Notes:** This is the "Generator" in the RAG architecture.
-It fulfills FR3.
-For the MVP, this can be a set of simple response templates.
+Covers: FR3.

-### Story 2.4: Handle "I Don't Know" Scenarios
+### Story 2.4: Handle "I Don't Know" Scenarios (MVP)

 As a **User**,
 I want **the chatbot to tell me when it doesn't know the answer**,